gudube/Portfolio/README.md

 ## Deploy
 1. npm run deploy (ng build --prod)
-1. in gh-pages, delete all files except CNAME and delete the assets folder ONLY.
+1. in gh-pages, delete all files except CNAME and 404.html and delete the assets folder ONLY.
 1. copy everything from dist to portfolio-deploy/Portfolio
-1. copy index.html to 404.html
 1. Commit and push gh-pages

 (old way: ng add angular-cli-ghpages)